 A: The cost of testing is included in your program.
 As long as you’re working with us weekly you may take our exams.
 You’re not limited to the number of practice tests you can take while you work with us but we ask our students to take one approximately every 3-4 weeks in the beginning of tutoring to help us monitor progress and build your student’s endurance for the exam.
 Testing becomes more frequent as your student approaches her real testing dates.
 Your tutor will help you decide when and how frequently to take practice exams.

 It’s important to note that A-List does not use in-house written practice tests.
 Instead, we use the free resources available from both the College Board and the ACT and we purchase additional ACT exams to provide our students with as much practice as possible.

 For supplemental homework assignments for the ACT, we ask our students to purchase access to the ACT’s online course and The Real ACT Prep Guide “The Red Book” for additional practice tests/homework problems.

 Q: Do we have to sign up for the practice tests?

 A: Yes.
 In order to get an accurate count for our proctors, we have a convenient, on-line registration form on our practice test schedule.
 Please register for all of our dates no later than 5pm on the Friday before the practice exam.
 Your student will need #2 pencils and calculator for each exam, and we recommend that he or she bring a drink and snack for the exam breaks.

-A full schedule can be found on our website at the below URL:
+A full schedule can be found on our website here.

 If you have not yet signed up with a tutor and would like your student to take a free diagnostic exam, please call the A-List office to schedule a free diagnostic.